Code-Mine-Development/test-run/Backend/FoodOrderingSystem/specification.md

 ## Tasks

-1. Create business logic layer using any programming language
+1. Create business logic layer using PHP language
+2. Use PSR-4 and PSR-1 standards
 2. Save all the files on desktop in folder with date and your name